soumik012345/Resort-Management-System/README.md

 This project has no license.
 Next time i will try to add license.

 ## Acknowledgments
 My class teacher Md. shohel Arman sir inspire me to create this readme file .
-First time i was could not understand how to start my project but it is a great of matter my class techer always encouradge me always given me suggetion as well as he look after my project if any problem he have me for his responsibility
+First time i was could not understand how to start my project but it is a great of matter my class techer always encouradge me always given me suggetion as well as he look after my project if any problem he have me for his responsibility.To made this file i have got help from google, youtube.
+From the help of youtube , google and my teacher inspiration that give me strong confidence to made this.